BEHIND THE UFO SCENES

 - The Trents drove area police crazy with repeated sighting reports.

-- Almiro Barauna had sold several other fake UFO photos before the Trinidade shots were
+- Almiro Baruna had sold several other fake UFO photos before the Trinidade

-"invasion."
-The Shrine Circus had just finished a 3-day run in Kelly when the
+Kentucky "invasion."
+The Shrine Circus had just finished a 3-day run in

-identical to the rubber drive wheel found inside.
+UFO is identical to a rubber drive wheel found inside.

 - The title of that book also suggests a fire balloon.

-- One ufologist said, "The beings must be more intelligent than us, because they
+- One UFOlogist said, "The beings must be more intelligent than us,

-get out of better vehicles."
-What does this say about the dog let out of a car to
+because they get out of better vehicles."
+What does this say about the dog let out of

-the whole mess into a huge pothole on Kirkwood Ave.
-Their plan worked: Two weeks later, the
+dumped the whole mess into a huge pothole on Kirkwood Ave.
+Their plan worked: Two weeks

 Links: